 Bad Skin Habit: Not getting enough sleep

 Snooze time is important — not just for your energy level, but also for your overall health.
-Not getting enough shut-eye affects your entire body, including your skin, which goes through its natural repair cycle at night.
-“This process includes making new collagen, improving circulation and reducing under-eye puffiness,” explains Dr. Schlessinger.
+Not getting enough shut-eye affects your entire body, including your skin, which goes through its natural repair cycle at night to stimulate collagen production and increase cell turnover.
 Ideally, adults should be getting seven to nine hours of sleep every night, according to the National Sleep Foundation.
 To do this, try to maintain a consistent bedtime so your body becomes used to winding down at the same time.

 Bad Skin Habit: Using the same products year-round